Olive Woodpecker

 About the Olive Woodpecker

 The Olive Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 4-6 years, with a maximum recorded of 8 years..
+These birds typically live typically 6-8 years, with some individuals living up to 10 years..

 How to Identify a Olive Woodpecker